SAP

 With the proposal approved by design leads, I built the Data Token in Figma, accounting for multiple variants, theming support, minimum touch targets, and keyboard navigation.

-Key Design Decision: Structuring the Data Token for Flexibility
+Structuring the Data Token for Flexibility (Before Figma Slots)

 The Data Token supports many configurations: leading icons, trailing icons, status indicators, buttons, and combinations of these elements.
 The challenge was enabling that flexibility in Figma without creating an unmanageable component.